-South East - Re egional Minerals Strategy 2004 The strategy sets out the long term regional context for mineral policy, guided by sustainable development as a key principle.
+South East - Regional Minerals Strategy 2004

+The strategy sets out the long term regional context for mineral policy, guided by sustainable development as a key principle.
 The strategy aims to balance the essential requirements of demand with the environmental impacts arising from extraction, processing and transport.
 Focuses on measures to reduce demand, the recovery and recycling of used materials and only then on a mixture of sources to supply residual regional demand.

-Objectives, Targets & Indicators Encourage sustainable construction Environmental management - increase transport of minerals by rail and water Recycling and reuse - target of 39% by 2016 Safeguarding mineral reserves, wharves and rail depot's against other inappropriate development
+Encourage sustainable construction Objectives, Environmental management - increase transport of minerals by rail and water Targets & Recycling and reuse - target of 39% by 2016 Indicators Safeguarding mineral reserves, wharves and rail depot's against other inappropriate development

-South East - Regional Waste Management Strategy 2006 J 5 55

-0,5 The strategy takes resource management as its guiding principle to promote the necessary change in the regions production of waste.
-The wa waste.
-The waste hierarchy - prevent, re-use, recycle, recover and dispose places initial emphasis on minimisation and reducing the impact of disp impact of disposal.
-Waste minimisation.
-Objectives, Recycling and composting.
-Torreto P - Other recovery and diversion from landfills

-Targets & Other recovery and diversion from landfills.
-Indicators Landfill - increase capacity.
+South East - Re egional Waste Management Strategy 2006 The strategy takes resource management as its guiding principle to promote the necessary change in the regions production of waste.
+The waste hierarchy - prevent, re-use, recycle, recover and dispose places initial emphasis on minimisation and reducing the impact of disposal.
+Objectives, Targets & Indicators Waste minimisation.
+Recycling and composting.
+Other recovery and diversion from landfills.
+Landfill - increase capacity.
 Self sufficiency for regional waste disposal.
-New developments should employ best practice in design and construction for waste minimisation and recvclina.
+New developments should employ best practice in design and construction for waste minimisation and recycling.

-Hampshire Mir nerals and Waste Development Framework - Core Planning Strategy 2006 The strategy sets out a spatial vision for future minerals and waste in planning in Hampshire.
-The overall approach is based on principles of improving the sustainable design of new buildings, slowing the pace of waste growth and maximising the recovery value from wastes prior to landfill.
-Its objectives are based in the context of environment, social, geography and planning.
-The s approach will also see net self-sufficiency in terms of Hampshire's waste management capacity and new developments being located nearer to sources of waste and markets for products.
+Hampshire Minerals and Waste Development Framework - Core Planning Strategy 2006 also see net self-sufficiency in terms of Hampshire's waste management capacity and new developments being er to sources of waste and markets for products.
 Objectives, Targets & Indicators Help eliminate waste growth in the long term.
 Help to deliver significant change in recycling, increase recovery of un-recycled waste and ultimately the provision of disposal facilities.
 Ensure enough facilities to allow Hampshire to be net self-sufficient in waste handling capacity by 2016.
 Provide for supply of minerals to meet national, regional and local requirements for recycled and secondary aggregates with due regard to geology, environment and market considerations.
 Ensure new mineral, waste and resource developments are sized appropriately and designed to decrease pollution, maximize energy efficiency, promote renewable energy, encourage recycling and reduce the use of primary aggregates.
 Ensure high quality restoration and aftercare of mineral workings and landfill.
 Protect land with International and National biodiversity designations from the impact of mineral and waste resource development.
 Protect local communities and areas of environmental interest from the adverse impact of mineral, waste and resource development.